-The close collaboration of child health professionals working via the Child Health Service Level Alliance (CHSLA) is helping to deliver a better, more efficient health service for children, young people and their families living in the South Island.
-The CHSLA is driving initiatives designed to ensure children and their families can easily access the best services possible, in a timely way, to improve their overall health and social service outcomes.
-There are three key focus areas:
+The close collaboration of child health experts working across the South Island is helping to deliver better, more efficient health services for children, young people and their families in Te Waipounamu.
+The South Island Alliance Child Health Team is driving initiatives designed to ensure children and their families can easily access the best services possible, in a timely way, to improve their overall health and wellbeing.

 Facilitator: Stephanie Read, South Island Alliance Programme Office